SeaQL/seaql.github.io/SeaORM/docs/06-relation/04-chained-relations.md

 }
 ```

-Alternatively, the `RelationDef` can be defined on the fly, where the following is equivalent to above:
+Alternatively, the `RelationDef` can be defined on the fly, where the following is equivalent to the above:

 ```rust
 #[derive(Debug)]